 History and Notes About Marshmallow Fluff

-As a homeschool mom, and someone who absolutely adores history, I did some research into the history of the marshmallow root.
-According to several articles, marshmallow root has been used for centuries and was used back in ancient Egyptian times over 2000 years ago inside delicacies and candied treats for the Gods or nobility and of course the pharaohs, as well as being used medically.
+Marshmallow root was used in Egypt over 2000 years ago.
+Incidentally, it was inside delicacies and candied treats for the Gods or nobility.
+Not to mention, being used medicinally.
 Marshmallow root grows in marshes hence its name.
-Notably, even the ancient Romans and Greeks used marshmallow root.
+Notably, even the ancient Romans and Greeks used marshmallow roots.
 Apparently, Hippocrates mentioned it as medical treatment.
 Furthermore, marshmallow is a sticky substance removed from the root of the plant.
 In any case, the French were the first to create a marshmallow treat.
 Alex Doumak patented and invented created marshmallows with molds in 1921 in the USA.

 Additional Information:

 Powdered Marshmallow Root, Collagen, PB8 Probiotics, and Monk Fruit Sweetener can all be found on Amazon.
-Read my blog post on Monk Fruit Sweetener Information.
+Read Monk Fruit Sweetener Information.

 Homemade Marshmallow Fluff